Kapoho, Leilani Estates, Big Island of Hawaii

 Sadly, Kapho Bay was destroyed by the May 3, 2018 Lava Eruption erupting from the Leilani Estates general area.It was a wildlife sanctuary, home to beautiful corals and fish and a place of peace and tranquility for locals and visitors from all over the world.

-Over 1,000 people lost their homes from these lava flows, including all of Kopoho and Vacationland, and hundreds in Leilani Estates.
+Over 700 homes were destroyed, from these lava flows, including all of Kopoho and Vacationland, and hundreds in Leilani Estates.
 Farmlands were destroyed, and people had to evacuate, most, never to return to the life they chose and created for themselves.

 This page is dedicated to the memory of Kapoho Bay, the Hot Ponds, and the homes and lives uprooted by the devastating lava flows.